7 Books on Running That’ll Inspire You to Dream Big

 Published nearly a decade ago by the famed Runner’s World editor and winner of the 1968 Boston Marathon, this short volume (it’s just 150 pages) details Amby Burfoot’s lifelong love affair with running, and in his words what the sport has taught him about “winning, losing, happiness, humility and the human heart.”

-Each of its 15 chapters covers a simple lesson – on “Starting Lines,” “Time,” “Listening,” “Losing,” “Simplicity,” and “Children,” which talks about why they must choose their own paths – punctuated by brief interludes that offer insights on the trandscendent moments a runner can experience, music, and essential reading for us all.
+Each of its 15 chapters covers a simple lesson – on “Starting Lines,” “Time,” “Listening,” “Losing,” “Simplicity,” and “Children,” which talks about why they must choose their own paths – punctuated by brief interludes that offer insights on the transcendent moments a runner can experience, music, and essential reading for us all.

 This is our roundup of books on running but for more product recommendations, check out our best half marathon shoes.